 In 2012 former Botswana president, Festus Mogae, gave a talk in Ghana on “African governance.”
-During the question and answer, he was asked: when seeing what was happening in Zimbabwe, why did African leaders choose to remain silent?
+During the question and answer session that followed his remarks, Mogae was asked: when seeing what was happening in Zimbabwe, why did African leaders choose to remain silent?
 Why did leaders refuse to admonish a leadership that was killing its people?
 His response, in summary, was: Zimbabwe was like a relative that you know is making mistakes.
 You can tell them to change their ways in private, but you cannot force them to see reason.
 Almost ten years later, nothing has changed in Zimbabwe.
 And in the face of a global pandemic, the African Union’s silence is a death sentence.

 Zimbabwe’s government went from openly mocking countries shutting down in response to the COVID-19 pandemic, to begging the international community to fund its national response.
 Once funded, the health minister ignored healthcare workers’ demands for better personal protective equipment (PPE) and improved working conditions, while actively over-inflating the pandemic budget in order to plunder funds from the nation’s nearly 15 million people.
 State hospitals in the country’s capital are barely equipped to manage the pandemic; the rest of the country’s healthcare infrastructure is severely understaffed, under-equipped, and on the precipice of a public health disaster that will leave many exposed, if not dead.
 The state has decided it does not care whether Zimbabweans live or die.
 And it appears, neither do President Emmerson Mnangagwa’s relatives.